kx1t/planefence/README.md

 `systemctl status planefence` -> shows the status of the planefence service `sudo systemctl start planefence` -> starts the planefence service after you stopped it `sudo systemctl enable planefence` -> resumes the planefence service after reboot (after you disabled it)

+If you want to do a clean, one-off run of PlaneFence from scratch for today, the recommended way of doing this is using the catchup script: `/usr/share/planefence/catchup.sh 1`.
+See below for more information.

 ## catchup.sh